bitegarden/bitegarden.github.io/_posts/2023-08-29-report-sonarqube-new-version-2-17_en.md

 ---
 layout: post
-title: 'Report Plugin For SonarQube 2.17: Added Reviewed Hotspots new Page'
+title: 'Report Plugin For SonarQube 2.17'
 description: The new version includes a new page showing the reviewed hotspots.

 permalink: report-sonarqube-new-version-2-17